 A positive cash flow indicates that an organization’s liquid assets are considerably increasing, where it can go ahead and clear off debts, reinvest in the business it’s running, sort out all expenses, as well as return money from stakeholders.
 With this positive cash flow, it’s possible to even buffer the business from any future challenges that might come up.

 A negative cash flow indicates that an organization’s liquid assets are considered on a decrease.

 Cash flow is used to access the actual quality of the organization’s income, determining how liquid it is, thus, estimating if the company can meet its long-term financial obligations.

-On the same lines, a cash flow statement would mean simply be put into an account all the changes in a balance sheet and income that affect the cash and cash equivalents.
-Once you have this financial statement, you are looking at the analysis of operating, financing, and investing activities of an organization.
+On the same lines, a cash flow statement would mean simply be put into account all the changes in a balance sheet and income that affect the cash and cash equivalents.
+Once you have this financial statement, you are looking at the analysis of the operating, financing, and investing activities of an organization.